relab/thesis-proposals/2023/rebop-committee.md

 The selection mechanism can be based on different things, such as process stakes (money they freeze before starting the protocol), or reputation.

 In [1], we have designed different methods to reward and elect the leader to prevent some attacks.
+The method uses leader election based on the leader's reputation.
 We evaluated the methods through simulations written in python.

-The project's main task is to design a fair selection mechanism for committee-based blockchains based on their past behavior.
+The goal for this project is to evaluate the use of reputation based selection as introduced in [1] to select committee members.
-You should extend the simulation framework to evaluate other methods.
+Your task is to extend the existing simulation framework to include committee selection and evaluate its fairness under a range of different attacks.

 ## Tasks / Milestones